 Now that you know more about growing okra, all you will need to do is get the seeds and get started planting.

-The seeds can be bought on Amazon or found in most local farm stores.
+The seeds are sold online and in most local farm stores.

 Growing okra is so rewarding, and they are worth the wait.
 Not only is it a delicious vegetable, but it is also a beneficial one with many vitamins and nutrients your body needs.